utilitydelta/net-core-cli-boilerplate/README.md

 # net-core-cli-boilerplate
 .NET Core CLI Boilerplate

+WORK IN PROGRESS!
+COME BACK IN A FEW WEEKS TIME!

 ## Goal

 To create a starting point for new CLI projects that are to be build using .NET Core.